Premaramkarthik/charan_ding/README.md

 Description:

-This is a python script which is used to add 2 numbers by using parser arguments
+This is a python script which is used to classify the image using vgg16

 Usage:

-step1: clone the repository : https://github.com/Premaramkarthik/charan_ding.git
+step1: clone the repository : https://github.com/Premaramkarthik/vgg16_model.git

 step2: navigate to the folder: cd CODE

-step3: run the following code in your terminal : python .\run.py --inp1 10 --inp2 20
+step3: run the following code in your terminal : python .\run.py --inp1 "download.webp"